 - By checking if white line-art is set to overprint, you avoid that such images disappear on the final output.

-- Theoretically, it is possible to put images that use 16 bits per channel in a PDF file.
-This leads to bloated files that may cause rendering issues on older RIPs, without any real-world advantage in printing quality.
-Preflight can make sure no 16-bit images are allowed.
+- It is possible to put images that use 16 bits per channel in a PDF file.
+This leads to larger files but that is no longer seen as an issue so 16-bit images are now allowed.

 - If a design contains very thin lines, these may disappear on the printed result.
 Therefore it is best to check the minimum line weight, which depends on the intended printing process.
 For newsprint and commercial offset printing, a minimum line thickness of 0.125 points is required.
 For screen printing, 0.15 points is required.